h-quer/Slaanesh/README.md

 stuff

 ## Scope and roadmap
-General scope

 ### Not in scope
-stuff
+Slaanesh does not and will not include:
+* Anything other than video games
+* Social media features
+* The ability to download or start games from within Slaanesh - it's a tracker, not a launcher

+### Feature wishlist
-### Feature wishlist, pull requests welcome, I'm currently not working on these, though
+Pull requests to implement these are extremely welcome, I'm not working on those myself, though:
-stuff
+* Ratings for games (including config option to enable/disable)
+* More store IDs than just Steam (including config options to enable/disable)
+* Expand settings dialog to enable modifying the config file from within the UI

+### Roadmap
-### Features I am currently actively working on (pull requests still welcome for support on these!)
+Features I am currently actively working on (pull requests very welcome for support on these!):
-stuff
+* Overview page UI improvements - table alignment, graphs, additional stats, configurability in config file
+* Cover cleanup - setting button to delete downloaded covers of games that are no longer in the game list
+* General UI improvements, especially considering responsiveness - there is probably a lot that can be done with asyncio which I have barely used so far

 ## How to contribute
-stuff
+Bug reports are always useful.
+Even better, it'd be absolutely awesome if you could submit a pull request for anything that might need fixing or improving :)